lfn-cnti/bestpractices/doc/cbpps/0005-single-concern-per-container.md

 - Life-cycle management
     - If you have more than one process type in a container, you will have to manage the lifecycle of the secondary concerns within the container, which effectively means creating an orchestrator within the parent process type, reducing the value of using the Kubernetes orchestration capabilities.
-    - Resource utilization is likely to be less efficient in multi-concerned containers, as the container runtime will look to allocation infrastructure resources for all components rather than individual microservices requirements.
+    - Resource utilization is likely to be less efficient in multi-concerned containers, as the container runtime will look to allocate infrastructure resources for all components rather than individual microservices requirements.
     - Response time of multi-concerned containers is increased as scaling is required for the combined services rather than the individual services needing scaling.
     - Upgrades causing interruption in many services and all their integration at once because none of the components in the system are independent
 - Security
-    - CNFs with multi-concerned containers have a larger surface area for security attacks and production bugs
+    - CNFs with multi-concerned containers have a larger surface area for cyberattacks and production bugs
     - Security vulnerabilities in one process type affect all other processes in the same container
 - Observability
     - Reduced visibility of communication and activity of services in the multi-concerned container, as the container runtime will only be monitoring the init process within the container for signals